yucongzh/Laryngoscopic-Image-Segmentation-Toolkit/README.md

 </div>

 ## Using the code
 1. Download our trained U-Net and YOLO-v5 from [huggingface.co](https://huggingface.co/yucongzh/glottis_segmentation/tree/main).
+2. Clone YOLO-v5 repository from [ultralytics/yolov5](https://github.com/ultralytics/yolov5), and put it in the `Toolkit` folder.
-2. Download the SAM checkpoint for the`vit_h` model type from the official [Segment Anything GitHub repository](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints).
+3. Download the SAM checkpoint for the`vit_h` model type from the official [Segment Anything GitHub repository](https://github.com/facebookresearch/segment-anything?tab=readme-ov-file#model-checkpoints).
-3. Codes are available in the Toolkit Folder.
-It contains all utility functions and the main script for running inference with the pre-trained models.
+4. Go to `Toolkit` folder, and run `main.py`.

 ## Acknowledgement
 - [ultralytics/yolov5](https://github.com/ultralytics/yolov5)